linc01n/Daily-Apple/README.md

 1. Add hitrate calculation on each article.
 2. Add Google Analytics.
 3. Write User Manual.
+4. Add a loading screen.

 Changelog
 ---------

+1.0.4		Add Back to top link

 1.0.3       Jump to the news of address bar